-The NPHPS is based on the ten Essential Public Health Services, and is designed to assist state and local public health systems, and local governance entities in assessing and improving their public health systems or boards of health.
+The National Public Health Performance Standards (NPHPS) is based on the ten Essential Public Health Services, and is designed to assist state and local public health systems, and local governance entities in assessing and improving their public health systems or boards of health.
 The State Public Health System Assessment Instrument focuses on the state public health system, which includes state public health agencies and other partners that contribute to public health services at the state level.

 For further information about the Performance Standards or for technical assistance, please contact Denise Pavletic.

-Note: There are a number of limitations to the NPHPS assessment data due to self-report, wide variations in the breadth and knowledge of participants, the variety of assessment methods used, and differences in interpretation of assessment questions.
+There are a number of limitations to the NPHPS assessment data due to self-report, wide variations in the breadth and knowledge of participants, the variety of assessment methods used, and differences in interpretation of assessment questions.
 Data and resultant information should not be interpreted to reflect the capacity or performance of any single agency or organization within the public health system or used for comparisons between jurisdictions or organizations.
 Use of NPHPS generated data and associated recommendations are limited to guiding an overall public health infrastructure and performance improvement process for the public health system as determined by organizations involved in the assessment.